 Aquatic habitats are also degraded by soil erosion when land is cleared for development.
 As a result, aquatic life declines and affects the health of rivers and streams.
-Any effort to protect the quality of ecosystems must include both terrestrial (land-based) and aquatic (water-based) ecosystems.

 A: A well connected landscape.
 B: A poorly connected landscape.
 Source: Federal Interagency Stream Restoration Working Group (FISRWG)